 Most Doctors I have seen in the past 2 years all (except maybe one I can think of) all have an understanding of the impact Fibro has on ones life and never ever make me feel bad about the way I am suffering, like I shouldn’t be because its all make belief or in my head.

-We have come a long way in Fibro awareness since my mum got diagnosed, now is the time to tackle the ignorance that is received on a regular basis from the people who do not have fibro and who couldn’t possibly imagine what this is like….
+We have come a long way in Fibro awareness since my mum got diagnosed.
+Now is the time to tackle the ignorance that is received on a regular basis.
+This is from the people who do not have fibro and who couldn’t possibly imagine what this is like….

 But still like to give us there NEGATIVE opinions!

 Don’t get me wrong having pain all the time sucks, but I don’t need to let it control me.
-I still do plenty of things I probably shouldn’t do because its not the best pacing techniques but im determined to keep going!
+I still do plenty of things I probably shouldn’t do.
+Its not the best pacing techniques but im determined to keep going!